StevenJPx2/nugget/src/index.md

   - icon: 🤔
     title: Strangely Familiar
     details: By using battle-tested libraries like gsap and locomotive-scroll, this ensures a familiar API while not compromising on SSR and performance.
+  - icon: 🛠️
+    title: Completely Customizable
+    details: Nugget exposes different headless, unstyled composables and components to allow you to have the flexibility to animate what you want.
 ---